bobsmithliu/COMMdoc/docs/glossary.md

 **Deafening:** The ability to stop a user from hearing other Discord users in a voice channel.

+**Role:** A role indicates the permission a server owner gives to a certain user inside their server.

+**Emoji:** An emote created by users inside any servers.

 **Pinging:** A way to mention a user by starting their name with the @ sign.
 The pinged user will receive a notification and see the message highlighted.

 **Slow Mode:** Slow mode will set a delay time for all users when they try to send an message in a text server.